Kinley (brand)

-Kinley is a brand of still or carbonated water owned by The Coca-Cola Company and sold in many large European and Asian countries.
-Its carbonated forms are used for mixers, and also available in a variety of fruit flavors.
+Kinley is a bottled water brand, manufacturing a full product line of both still water and carbonated water varieties.
+The Kinley brand is owned by The Coca-Cola Company, and its water is sold in many large European and Asian countries.
+Its carbonated forms are used for mixers, and are available in several fruit flavors.

 The Kinley brand is used by Coca-Cola for two types of drinks: